Backpacking budget for Thailand

 - Going to Koh Chang Island: 80 Thb, 30 minutes.

-For those who have little time, I advise to use the fastest means of transportation (plane).
+For those who have little time, I advise using the fastest means of transport, the plane.

 4 - The food budget on a trip to Thailand

-Another important element to consider when budgeting your trip to Thailand will be the food cost.
-Usually, eating in the country costs very little as long as you avoid big and touristic restaurants.
+Another important element to consider when budgeting your trip to Thailand will be the cost of food.
+Usually, eating in the country costs very little as long as you avoid large tourist restaurants.
 Thai cuisine is excellent.
-However, those who do not like spices must be careful!
+However, those who do not like spicy food should be careful!

 - A dish in the street or in greasy spoons costs about 30 to 40 Thb (0,80€ to 1€),